F

 false negative (also called a

-Type II error)
+Type II error):

 in

-, concluding that the observed
+inferential statistics, concluding that the observed

 results are due only to chance when in fact a significant